-assets to support tenants to increase transparency of The Group pursued the integration of sustainable local charity or brands on health and brands (brands integrating sustainability as heart of NGO-sponsored sustainability, and their processes and products) in its portfolio to enrich to expand healthy long-term project its alternative sustainable offer.
-In parallel, concrete and sustainable discussions with retailers were undertaken on their alternatives in 100% sustainability policies, for the Group to engage and support their efforts when relevant. of Flagship assets by 2025.
-2021-% of Flagships 000 100% of Flagship assets support and promote at least one sustainable 67% consumption
+The Group pursued the integration of sustainable brands (brands integrating sustainability as heart of their processes and products) in its portfolio to enrich its alternative sustainable offer.
+In parallel, concrete discussions with retailers were undertaken on their sustainability policies, for the Group to engage and support their efforts when relevant.